 Note that repairs can be done yourself, as long as the vehicle passes the inspection.

-Approved inspection stations are located throughout Manitoba.
+Approved inspection stations are located throughout Manitoba and can be located using our inspection station search tool.
 An approved station will display a sign designating it as a Vehicle Inspection Safety Station and displaying the logos of Manitoba Public Insurance and the Province of Manitoba.
-Call Vehicle Safety at 204-985-0920 or toll-free 1-866-323-0542 for an inspection station near you.

 The inspection must be done either in Manitoba or elsewhere through a program substantially similar to Manitoba's.
 Contact Vehicle Safety for more information.